 Immediately after the wizened old king had finished speaking, however, one of the most prominent of the Spartan senators stood up to present the opposite view.

 “I believe we are rather over-complicating the issue,” he said.
 “The Athenian ambassador did not even bother to deny his city’s unjust behavior toward our ally Corinth, much less his city’s desire to run roughshod over the rest of Greece.
 And if his city did Greece a great service fifty years ago — albeit not so singular a service as he claims; Sparta and others contributed to the cause at Thermopylae and also Salamis, not to mention at the final Battle of Plataea — that only makes its current behavior all the more reprehensible by contrast.
 The path of Spartan honor is clear here.
 We should not deny the damage being done to our ally because it is inconvenient for us to acknowledge; nor should we refuse to right a wrong today with the vague aspiration of doing so tomorrow instead.
 This is not a matter for discussion but for force of arms.
-Long deliberation is a sign of weakness; the strong and true know which course is the correct one.
+Long deliberation is a sign of weakness; the strong and true know right away which course is the correct one.
 Do not fall prey to the sophistry of the Athenians!
 Do not betray our ally!
 Vote, Spartans, for war!
 And let us advance against the Athenian oppressors!”